superchicca/DAT702/Repo - Janet Murray.md

 >One of the things that helps
 us to attain and sustain immersion in an illusion is our sense of a boundary between the real and the liminal world, the “fourth wall” of the theater, the TV or movie screen, the entrance to the haunted house.
-In interactive environments we often need a “threshold object” (Murray, 2018:
-134) to take us over the boundary, something that has physical existence in this world but agency in the imagined world.
+In interactive environments we often need a “threshold object” (Murray, 2018: 134) to take us over the boundary, something that has physical existence in this world but agency in the imagined world.
 The VR headset and hand controllers function in this way (Jean Ho Chu, 2015).
-Putting on the apparatus signals us that we are entering an invented, human-authored reality.
-(...)
-But we retain awareness
-that our immersive cocoon exists as a subset of a much larger and more complex reality of lived experience.
+Putting on the apparatus signals us that we are entering an invented, human-authored reality.(...)But we retain awareness that our immersive cocoon exists as a subset of a much larger and more complex reality of lived experience.
 It is in fact this double consciousness that makes VR so thrilling – our sense that the virtual seems so real despite our knowledge that our feet are still planted in this world.